Influence of photometric galaxies redshift distribution in BAO estimation: Methods

 For clustering cosmology, we require a random set of galaxies.
 The random catalog must be distributed in the sky in a random distribution.
 For that, the random catalog is based on the survey's footprint.

 Because we used a different training set than the DESY3 Collaboration, the photo-z distribution of the random sample is not the same as the estimated from \texttt{Pz Cats}.
 The best solution was to randomly construct the redshift distribution for the random catalog that follows the resulting \texttt{ANNz2}, \texttt{BPZ}, and \texttt{ENF/DNF} distributions.
-For that, we used the Metropolis sampling method: for an initial redshift guess, the algorithm rejects or accepts the value that fits the expected distribution function.
+For that, we used DES \cite{abbott2022dark} random catalog and selected the redshift using the Metropolis sampling method: for an initial redshift guess, the algorithm rejects or accepts the value that fits the expected distribution function.

+The selection described does not impact the core analysis because the fundamental purpose of the random catalog is not to replicate the exact, clustered redshift distribution of the data, but to represent the underlying, smooth selection function of the survey against which clustering is measured.
+As established in the literature, the random catalog must trace the survey's angular and radial window without any intrinsic clustering \cite{Anderson_2012, Padmanabhan_2007}.
+Its primary role is to characterize the survey geometry and selection probability, requiring a large number of points uniformly sampled within the defined footprint \cite{Wang_2013, abbott2022dark, Ferrero_2021}.
+Therefore, while the angular mask is fixed, the specific method for assigning redshifts to the randoms — as long as it generates a smooth distribution that samples the same volume —is a flexible aspect of the pipeline and does not bias the clustering measurement.